 Data warehousing is the proven architecture for delivering subject-oriented, stable, analytical information for decision making.
 Effective data warehouse development provides many business benefits.

-A data warehouse is an enviroment that combines an integrated decision support database with software to collect, cleanse, transform, and store data from a variety of operational and external sources.
+A data warehouse is an environment that combines an integrated decision support database with software to collect, cleanse, transform, and store data from a variety of operational and external sources.
 These technologies are combined to support historical, analytical, and business intelligence (BI) requirements.
 A data warehouse may include dependent data marts, which are subject-area databases that are aligned with the data warehouse database.
 In most references, the term “data warehouse” includes all the components of the environment.

 Components of a Data Warehouse